-The founders of the Parktonian hotel have been involved in hotel development and investment for over 40 years.
+The founders of the Parktonian hotel have over 40 years of hotel development and investment experience.

 The first hotel they developed was the Kalahari Sands Hotel in Windhoek, Namibia, which opened in 1974, and is now owned by Sun International.